SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* "'Sovereign power resides in my person alone ....
 It is from me alone that my policies take their existence and their authority'"
 	* "European monarchies had consciously pursued a policy of the balance of power, a system of shifting international alliances that prevented any one country from becoming too powerful"
 	* "Wars were fought not so much for ideology or nationalism but to maintain the balance of power ...
 The victor did not want to crush the vanquished"
+	* "Napoleon formed mass armies and led them into other countries to spread the ideas of the Revolution and to enhance his own power"
+	*

+* It encourages fighting, but that's unavoidable
+	* Competing resources
+	* Competing land
+	* Competing trade

 ## Claim Synthesis (Babingtonization)
 ### Development phase – How and So-What